 A collaborative program operated by multiple agencies in the three counties to provide an emergency short-term drop off center, for stays up to two weeks, for youth and young adults where a crisis exists in the home.
 Temporary respite is necessary to evaluate the situation and to help determine more permanent solutions for the youth.

 The Clark Greene Madison Respite and Resource Center (R&R Center) serves youth in crisis and families in need of youth respite.
-It is a service offered to provide emergency housing for children who have have physical, emotional, developmental, cognitive, behavioral or mental health challenges or involvement with the juvenile justice system.
+It is a service offered to provide emergency housing for children who have physical, emotional, developmental, cognitive, behavioral or mental health challenges or involvement with the juvenile justice system.

-The R&R Center provides a safe, nurturing, but temporary living environment.
-The R&R Center provides timely referral to each county's service corrdination providers and is available to provide additional services to families as needed.
+The R&R Center provides a safe and nurturing but temporary living environment.
+The R&R Center provides a timely referral to each county's service coordination providers and is available to provide additional services to families as needed.

 Care is provided for a few hours or days at a time.
 Crisis and short term respite services can extend to fourteen days.

 The R&R Center is available 24 hours a day and is staffed by knowledgeable, well-trained staff.

 When a youth utilizes the R&R Center, a referral will be made for service coordination.
 This is a strengths-based planning process for identifying needed services and desired results.
-Each county has their own Service Coordindation process which will be utilized with each youth admitted.
+Each county has their own Service Coordination process which will be utilized with each youth admitted.

 As part of this process, families may be given referrals for appropriate services that might enhance the stability of the family.